jmiramont/benchmarks-detection-denoising/README.md

 git clone https://github.com/YOUR-USERNAME/benchmark-test.git
 ```

-When one fork a repository, a copy of all the branches existing in the original one are also created.
+When a repository is forked, a copy of all the branches existing in the original one are also created.
 It would be better if you create a new branch to work in your own changes, mainly adding your new method to be tested.
 For this, create a new branch using:

 ```bash
 git branch new_method